 link Creating other record types

-Signup forms are a special case - they can create almost any other record type.
+Signup forms are a special case - they can create almost any other record type, through either form sections or fixed data.
 This is because signups are based on the Person record type, which is linked to most other records.

 Here's a few things other Beacon users are employing, to get your ideas flowing!